Skip to main content

 Category Sponsor Status Waiting Period before Application

-Category A Irish citizens, Refugees, and those with subsidiary protection orders No waiting period
+Category A Irish citizens No waiting period

-Category B Critical Skills Permit holders, Entrepreneurs (STEP), PhD students, researchers with hosting agreements, ISD-approved scholarship students, Intra-company transferees, full-time non-locum doctors, Ministers of religion No waiting period
+Category B Critical Skills Permit holders, Entrepreneurs (STEP), PhD students, researchers with hosting agreements, ISD-approved scholarship students, Intra-company transferees, full-time non-locum doctors, Ministers of religion No waiting period for nuclear family members; 2 years for other family members

-Category C Other work permit holders and Stamp 4 holders — e.g. General Permit, Reactivation Permit, Stamp 4 regularisation 1 year+ for nuclear family members; 5 years for other family members
+Category C Other work permit holders and Stamp 4 holders — e.g. General Permit, Reactivation Permit, Refugees, Stamp 4 regularisation 1 year+ for nuclear family members; 5 years for other family members

 Financial Thresholds for Spouse